Mmabatho Mogale

 Mmabatho Mogale is a South African soccer player who plays as a midfielder for SAFA Women's League club UWC Ladies and the South Africa women's national team.

 Club career

 University of Pretoria

 Mogale studied at TuksSports High School and played for the university in the SAFA Women's League.
-She was named the SAFA Women's League young player of the season at end end of the 2023 season.
+She was named the SAFA Women's League young player of the season at the end of the 2023 season.